NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ******************

 Each ceiling fan is entered as a ``/HPXML/Building/BuildingDetails/Lighting/CeilingFan``.
+If not entered, the simulation will not include a ceiling fan.

   =========================================  =======  =======  ===========  ========  ========  ==============================
   Element                                    Type     Units    Constraints  Required  Default   Notes